droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 ~~~

 After that there is just one cluster - yes, it's the initial state.
+(Of course you will have to wait for a while until services are completely restarted.)

 ~~~
 $ curl "http://node0:10041/droonga/system/status" | jq "."